tamorim/token-email-watchdog/README.md

 # token-email-watchdog
-Watch your e-mail for tokens and easy clipboard access
+Watch your email for activation tokens

+> # UNDER DEVELOPMENT